leemengtw/cat-recognition-train/README.md

 ## Steps to follow
 - Build environment (on mac)
-- Train a Convoluational Neural Network(CNN)
+- Train a Convolutional Neural Network as image classifier
+- Build a Flask application
+    * Allow users upload images
+    * Predict whether the images are cats using model trained previously
-- Deploy trained model
+- Deploy the application on AWS